 Who should get a 1098-T?

 Populi generates 1098-Ts for all students enrolled in a given calendar year.
-However, if a student cannot claim a deduction for Qualified Expenses Billed, he can claim no tax benefit.
+However, if a student cannot claim a deduction for qualified payments, he can claim no tax benefit.
 Therefore, the IRS does not require a 1098-T from him.

-A student may claim a deduction for qualified expenses billed if he meets all of the following conditions:
+A student may claim a deduction for qualified payments if he meets all of the following conditions:

 - He is a U.S. citizen, Resident Alien, or has a Social Security Number: